Pekadii/call-of-duty-cleaner/README.md

 ----------------------------------------

 Call of Duty Documents Folder Path:
-The script will look for the Documents folder in the default location:
+The tool will look for the Documents folder in the default location:

 :: C:\Users\YourUsername\Documents\Call of Duty